DENVER POP CULTURE CON POLICIES

 Denver Pop Culture Con Costume Guidelines

-Denver Pop Culture Con wants all attendees to have a fun and safe experience, and has put together these costume guidelines to help.
+Denver Pop Culture Con wants all attendees to have a fun and safe experience and has put together these costume guidelines to help.
 These guidelines should be used for planning purposes only and are not all-inclusive.
-If in doubt, more coverage is better, and Denver Pop Culture Con reserves the right to make judgment calls as needed.
+If in doubt, more coverage is better, and if you’re unsure about a prop, it’s best to leave it at home.
+Denver Pop Culture Con reserves the right to make judgment calls as needed on all elements of costuming and props, and these guidelines are subject to change at any time and without notice.

 Denver Pop Culture Con is family-friendly.
 Keep it PG.